- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 Many conventional interior grade composite materials, like carbon fiber and engineered wood, contain urea-formaldehyde binder, which has been classified as a Toxic Air Contaminant by the California Air Resources Board due to its potential to cause cancer.
 It’s now fairly common to hear about formaldehyde-free fiberboards, and those are the ones you want to look for.

-We put a lot of emphasis on the “R’s” in last week’s installment .
+We put a lot of emphasis on the “R’s” in our last installment.
 In areas that call for conventional plywood or finished materials, such as cabinets, trim, doors, shelving and window frames, you want to be certain your products didn’t come from clearcut virgin forests.
-As it turns out, reclaimed lumber is often higher quality than new lumber, and grasses such as bamboo and straw (the stalk of wheat, rice, and barley) make a great MDF (medium density fiberboard) alternative for the cabinetry and built-ins; bamboo can be harvested in 3-5 years, and straw-based MDF is derived from an annually renewable waste product.
+As it turns out, reclaimed lumber is often higher quality than new lumber, and grasses such as bamboo and straw (the stalks of wheat, rice, and barley) make a great MDF (medium density fiberboard) alternative for the cabinetry and built-ins; bamboo can be harvested in 3-5 years, and straw-based MDF is derived from an annually renewable waste product.

-Zwanette Design Cabinetry (pictured above) is a perfect example of a business ‘doing good by being good,’ offering farm-grown domestic and exotic hardwoods, bamboo, recycled palm and wood, agricultural byproducts like kirei, formaldehyde-free products, and woods from FSC-Certified sources.
-Another is Terramai , which has created a niche market for sourcing old old growth wood for new applications.
+Many companies now offer farm-grown domestic and exotic hardwoods, bamboo, recycled palm and wood, agricultural byproducts like kirei, formaldehyde-free products, and woods from FSC-Certified sources.
+One such company is Terramai , which has created a niche market for sourcing reclaimed old growth wood for new applications.

-When it comes to flooring, all of the points in sections 1 and 2 still apply.
-We cannot stress sustainable wood harvesting enough.
-Below is a list of the current key players in green floors, and for more info, the aptly named Eco-Friendly Flooring company is a great online resource:
+When it comes to flooring, all of the points in the first two sections still apply.
+We cannot stress sustainable wood harvesting enough, and you can also find some great resources via the aptly named Eco-Friendly Flooring company.

-For countertops and backsplash, you can utilize recycled content tile, such as Sandhill Industries and Vetrazzo , which contain up to 70% recycled glass and other materials.
-There are also a number of cementicious countertops available with recycled and post-industrial by-products.
-Icestone is made of recycled glass and concrete and Richlite is actually recycled paper compressed into a warm, durable alternative to stone.
+For countertops, floors, and backsplashes , you can utilize recycled content tile, such as Sandhill Industries and Vetrazzo , which contain up to 70% recycled glass and other materials.
+There are also a number of cementicious countertops available with recycled and post-industrial by-products, like those of Wilsonart , as pictured above.
+Icestone is made of recycled glass and concrete, and Richlite is actually recycled paper compressed into a warm, durable alternative to stone.
 LEED-H qualifies environmentally preferable counters with minimum 25% recycled content.

 With concrete being so abundantly used both inside and out, LEED-H has required minimum 30% fly ash or slag substitute for cement, the dominant ingredient in concrete.
-Cement production is a prime contributor to green house gasses.
-Steel production produces a by-product called slag, and the burning of coal produces a post-industrial waste known as fly ash .
-Both fly ash and slag provide high-quality cement-substitute, and while both may take longer to cure, the end concrete product is stronger.
+Cement production is a prime contributor to greenhouse gasses, while steel production produces a by-product called slag, and the burning of coal produces a post-industrial waste known as fly ash .
+Both fly ash and slag provide high-quality cement-substitutes, and while both may take longer to cure, the end concrete product is stronger.

-Choosing exterior surfaces — cladding, siding, roofing, decking — is a bit like getting dressed; the possibilities are endless.
-But those key environmentally-preferred items in section 2 should be applied to all.
+Choosing exterior surfaces—cladding, siding, roofing, decking—is a bit like getting dressed; the possibilities are endless, but those key environmentally-preferred items listed above should be applied to all.
 Of the many siding options, FSC-certified or reclaimed wood, recycled metal, fiber cement board , and durable, recyclable materials, such as stone, brick, and stucco, are preferred over virgin wood, metal, or plastic.

-A few years ago, choosing environmentally preferred products usually narrowed the options, and didn’t necessarily yield a desirable aesthetic; but today manufacturers and suppliers are picking up on consumers’ demand for healthier products that retain a high level of style and design.
+A few years ago, choosing environmentally preferred products usually narrowed building options and didn’t necessarily yield a desirable aesthetic, but today, manufacturers and suppliers are picking up on consumers’ demand for healthier products that retain a high level of style and design.
 It’s an accelerating market, and by purchasing within it, you support its growth.
 Soon we may not need an alternative home store for our green needs, because they’ll be filling the shelves where everyone shops.

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com